kcajjones/esp-zb-switch/README.md

 A Zigbee controlled ESP32-C6 with timer functionality, rgb lighting and buzzer alerts for on/off and timer on/off functions, along with local control via two momentary buttons which have an integrated single colour led.

-This code is made up of 4 simple zZigbee controlled extractor fan and light strip for my kitchen hob

-A Zigbee controlled ESP32-C6 with timer functionality, rgb lighting and buzzer alerts for on/off and timer on/off functions, along with local control via two momentary buttons which have an integrated single colour led.

-This code is made up of 4 simple zigbee cluster switches with the following function:
+This code is made up of 4 simple zigbee cluster switches with the following functions:

+Light on/off
+Fan on/off
-Light on/off Fan on/off Light Timer on/off Fan Timer on/off
+Light Timer on/off
+Fan Timer on/off

 In detail: